Wednesday, July 21, 2010

 So the universe saw fit to punish me with some terrible pie crust luck.

 My Nectarine Blueberry Pie turned out great (if a bit "rustic"), but my pie crust was disastrous.
-I meant for the pie to have a top crust, but I ran out of flour when I was rolling it out and it was just completely fused to my c
+I meant for the pie to have a top crust, but I ran out of flour when I was rolling it out and it was just completely fused to my cutting board.

 Why am I admitting to this pie crust catastrophe?
 Because even though it was a little tricky, the end result was delicious and if I hadn't admitted to the problems, no one would have known.